-A substantial portion of the proceeds of the 2000 Bonds will be used initially to finance Guaranteed Loans and to refinance one or more existing portfolios of Guaranteed Loans held by the Corporation but heretofore financed with certain bank lines of credit.
-Such Guaranteed Loans to be financed with proceeds of the 2000 Bonds and the Guaranteed Loans financed with proceeds of the Prior Bonds constitute a substantial portion of the Pledged Assets securing the Prior Bonds and the 2000 Bonds and, as of the date hereof, are collectively herein referred to as the "Pledged Loans."
-The following charts provide summary information concerning certain characteristics of such Pledged Loans based on information with respect thereto as of a June 30, 2000 cut-off date.
-This information, particularly specific dollar amounts which change as a result of payments received, may have changed since that date; however, the Corporation believes (i) the relative information set forth below will be generally representative of the portfolios of Guaranteed Loans constituting Pledged Assets as of the date proceeds of the 2000 Bonds are to be applied for such purposes, and (ii) the revenues derived with respect to the Pledged Assets will be received at times and in amounts sufficient to pay the principal of and interest on the Prior Bonds and the 2000 Bonds as and when due.
+A substantial portion of the proceeds of the 2001 Bonds will be used initially to finance and refinance the acquisition and the making of Guaranteed Loans.
+Such Guaranteed Loans to be financed with proceeds of the 2001 Bonds and the Guaranteed Loans financed with proceeds of the Prior Bonds constitute a substantial portion of the Pledged Assets securing the Prior Bonds and the 2001 Bonds.
+The following charts provide summary information concerning certain characteristics of such Guaranteed Loans based on information with respect thereto as of a cutoff date of April 30, 2001.
+This information, particularly specific dollar amounts which change as a result of payments received, may have changed since that date.